 For example: For instance, if the SQL Server’s host name is SQLprod and the port on which SQL is listening is 1433 telnet sqlprod 1433, and the client box is unable to contact the port on which SQL is listening, we will receive the following error:

 6. If telnet also fails, this is a clear indicator that the port is being blocked by a device (firewall).
 The utility portqueryUI can be used to see if a port is blocked or not.

 If you see Filtered in the output, that means the port is blocked.

 For example, if the SQL hostname is aoindia and SQL Port is 1433:

-Next step is check with Windows/networking team to allow the port.
-Ensure that the Inbound and outbound rules are created to allow the connection for SQL port at operating System level.
+The next step is to check with the Windows/networking team to see if the port can be opened.
+At the operating system level, ensure that inbound and outbound rules are created to allow the connection for SQL port.

-8. Collect the connection string details of the application.
-If the application is web based, web.config file will generally have the connection string details.
-Gather the following details: a.
+8. Gather the application’s connection string information.
+If the application is web-based, the connection string information is usually found in the web.config file.
+Collect the following information: a.
+Data Source b.
+Initial Catalog c.
+Integrated Security d.
+Provider a.
 Data Source b.
 Initial Catalog c.
 Integrated Security d.
 Provider

 Provider=SQLNCLI10; Server=myServerName\theInstanceName;Database=myDataBase; Trusted_Connection=yes;